Home • Print this Page •

 Without being too technical or exact, the picture that we see on a TV screen is made up of thousands of little dots called pixels.
 SD TVs use fewer pixels to create a picture, which means less detail - or definition - than an HDTV.
 More definition translates to a sharper, cleaner, finer image - a "honey come look at this" humdinger of a picture.

-Representation of 1080p, 720p & 480i - More Pixels = Sharper Image
+Representation of Ultra HD, 1080p, 720p & 480i - More Pixels = Sharper Image

 Definition for TVs is stated in terms of resolution.
-When you go shopping, you will probably run across these two common resolution numbers, 720p and 1080p.
+When you go shopping, the most common resolution number is 1080p and becoming less common is 720p.
 As you would guess, a 1080p TV uses more pixels than a 720p TV.
 Both are considered high definition TVs.
-(For comparison, standard definition is usually stated as 480i or 480p.
-I don't even want to get into i, interlace, and p, progressive.)
-I will discuss resolution as a factor in choosing a TV later.

 Next >> Picture Quality